All Episodes

 I know the drill.

-And you think Trump means it and he's got the power to do it, and you want to invest in it, and I'm not going to try to talk you out of that.
+And you think Trump means it, and he's got the power to do it, and you want to invest in it.

-Well, those are the things you have faith he's going to accomplish, and I'm I'm not going to try to talk you out of it.
+Well, those are the things you have faith he's going to accomplish, and I'm not going to try to talk you out of it.

 I know he's saying the right things that none of the others say.

-Well he said it when it wasn't popular.
+Well, he said it when it wasn't popular.

 See, that's the difference.